 Straw and cocoa bean shells

 Straw mulch works well in the garden to reduce pest populations and keep insects like cucumber beetles far from your cucumber and squash plants.
 It also prevents insects from laying eggs and reproducing in and around your plants.
-Straw mulch also shields your plants from fungus and other situations that cause plant rot.
+Straw mulch also shields plants from fungus and other situations that cause plant rot.

 This mulch is made from the melaleuca tree, which is endemic to Australia.
 Melaleuca mulch is a great choice for your garden because: